lausberger/CountdownApp/README.md

 ## About This Project

 * Created: January 4, 2021
-* Last Updated: January 4, 2021
+* Last Updated: January 5, 2021
-* Verison Number: 1.0
+* Verison Number: 1.1
 * Dependencies: iOS 15.2, iPhone 8 and above

 ### Description

 A basic countdown app that allows the user to create, edit, and delete events.
 Each event contains a live countdown timer to a specified date and time.
+If the user allows notifications, events will notify the user upon completion.

 ## FAQs